shubhomb/shubhom.com/content/project/mspacman.md

 tags = []

 # Project summary to display on homepage.
-summary = "Learning to play the classic Atari game from image frame inputs"
+summary = "Reinforcement learning for a classic Atari game"

 # Optional image to display on homepage.
 image_preview = "mspacman0.png"